-The nearest town to Shillingridge Glamping, this picturesque town has lots of boutique shops and restaurants.
+The nearest town to Shillingridge Glamping, this picturesque town of Marlow has lots of boutique shops and restaurants.

 Walk down the high street into Higginson Park, along the river back up to the church overlooking the weir then pop into Burgers the artisan bakery for afternoon tea.
 They can also supply an afternoon tea delivered to your lodge.

 Home to the world-famous rowing regatta.
 Henley’s riverside location is surrounded by a Chiltern landscape of wooded hills and green fields.

 Take a stroll along the river and visit the River and Rowing museum then treat yourself to something delicious at the Chocolate Cafe https://chocolatecafehenley.co.uk

 Henley hosts several festivals find out more https://www.chilternsaonb.org/visit-chilterns/market-towns/henley-on-thames/

 The first thing you notice when you arrive in Windsor is the castle.
 Founded in Norman times by William the Conqueror, Windsor Castle acts as a Royal residence for the Queen and has been home to 39 monarchs during its illustrious history.
 The State Apartments are a sight to behold, while the Changing of the Guard ceremony on selected days is a stunning spectacle of British pageantry.
 You can walk down the Long Walk and spot the magnificent deer grazing.